Skip to content

 “Slovenian Alpine House.”
 Source: Mušič, M. (1947).
 Reconstruction of the Slovenian Village (p.
 150).
 Družba sv.
 Mohorja.

-The image is generated by ChatGPT based on selected examples of contemporary Slovenian single-family houses.
+The image is generated by ChatGPT

 Nejc Prah is a designer who opened his design studio in Ljubljana in 2019.
 He is a member of the collective Ansambel and occasionally teaches at the Academy of Fine Arts and Design in Ljubljana.
 Miloš Kosec is an architect, curator, and publicist, currently serving as an assistant professor, lecturer, and researcher at the Faculty of Architecture at the University of Ljubljana.